zhalvorsen/caliptra-mcu-sw/docs/src/dot.md

 - Written during state transitions
 - One-time programmable (OTP) per bit

-### Ownership_RAM
+### Ownership_Storage
-- Volatile storage for current CAK and LAK (ex, FLOP based register or SRAM)
+- Volatile storage for current CAK and LAK (ex, FLOP based register)
+- Content must be retained across at least one MCU reset level; should be retained across as many MCU reset levels as possible
-- Cleared on power cycle
+- Ownership data must be invalidated and/or scrubbed on power cycle
-- Updated during DOT_CAK_INSTALL, parsing DOT_BLOB on boot
+- Ownership data must not be updatable once marked as valid by a non-Caliptra entity
 - Stores desired DOT_FUSE_ARRAY state for pending transitions

 ### Storage (Flash)